ChristoPy/woovi-challenge/README.md

 In the `/admin` section, admins can add, edit, and delete products, as well as view and update order statuses.
 This section of the store is only accessible to users with admin privileges.

 ## Schema
-The current GraphQL schema looks like this and can be found at [/apps/api/src/data/schema/index.ts](/apps/api/src/data/schema/index.ts):
+The current GraphQL schema looks like this:

 ```graphql
 directive @auth(